 Should We Write Code for LLMs Now?

-So here's the question nobody wants to ask: if LLMs are a primary consumer of source code, should we optimize our code for them too?
+So if LLMs are a primary consumer of source code, should we optimize our code for them too?

 The Assembly Analogy